CRG Research Report

 the 50 cars initially shipped to Fred Gibb Chevrolet.
 All

-the built-for-Gibb cars had the standard interior in black;
+the built-for-Gibb cars had the black standard interior;

 the automatic cars were column-shifted.
 Most of these cars